ednialzavlare/MixKABRN/README.md

 - OpenQA
 - Any suggestion, but trying to follow Phi or Phi-2 or similar, perhaps introduce more ideas.

-- This might not be worth it but, translating the datasets or extrapolating translated datasets could help with reinforcing ideas already seen, but encoded in different ways to take advantage of the relations from the KAN parts.
+- This might not be worth it but, translating the datasets or extrapolating translated datasets could help with reinforcing ideas already seen, but encoded in different ways to take advantage of the relations from the KAN parts.(maybe the same could be said for new info, but by relating it to previous ones, it might be easier to learn?)

 ### Mixture of Experts ###